Last updated on 02 September 2024

 Recent investment performance

 • The all-property annual total return peaked at 25.1% in May 2022, and then decelerated sharply, bottoming out at -16.9% per annum in the year to June 2023.
-Performance has been in positive territory during 2024, reaching +0.7% in February, although easing slightly to +0.3% in May.
+Performance has been in positive territory during 2024, reaching +1.4% pa in July, up from 1.0% in June.

 Investment outlook